-Welcome to the beta version of The Amherst Independent (The Indy).
+Welcome to The Amherst Independent (The Indy).

 We ask for your patience as we work to get all of our features up and running.
 We welcome your comments and suggestions.
 You can also help us launch this project by writing for us!
 The Indy “staff” currently consists of about a dozen of your neighbors including some professional writers or editors, some with deep knowledge about our town, some who are willing to attend meetings and report on them.
 All of us have a passion for sharing news and information with others.
 A lot is happening in Amherst, and we could use your help in covering it all.
 Please consider joining us!
 You can find our guide for contributors here.

 Finally, The Indy embraces a mission of being a critical, progressive, and independent news source.
 You can read our mission statement here.